Certainty Equivalent Calculation

 A Visual Demonstration

-Let's say, you have modeled your utility function like this:
+Let's say you have shaped your utility function so that it looks like this:

 Custom Utility Map plotted in Decision Tree Analyzer for the startup example, with multiple dragged points across the -50000 to 400000 dollar range used to compute the certainty equivalent.

-If you are familiar with the SpiceLogic Rational Will or the Decision Tree Software, then, you will be able to create such utility functions very easily.
-The above screenshot is taken from the SpiceLogic Decision Tree software.
+If you have used SpiceLogic Rational Will or the Decision Tree Software, you can build a utility function like this in a few minutes.
+The screenshot above comes from the SpiceLogic Decision Tree software.

 U(400,000) = 1.